I know why you landed up here. Without wasting your time, let’s try finding the problem and fixing it. Hope you can recover your Twitter Account.

-Your tweet (or DM) will get reported and you’ll lose your account.
+- Your tweet (or DM) will get reported and you’ll lose your account.
 Just like that.
-There’s only a slight chance you can get it back after you appealed.
+In this case, there’s only a slight chance you can get it back after you appealed.

 After the 2016 elections, Twitter has been aggressively going after (Russian) bots that were spamming the platform with fake news about Hillary Clinton and Donald Trump.
 They still have a huge problem when looking at (bot) accounts that share a lot of fake information though.